 Register of Deeds

 We are doing our best to most effectively meet the needs of our constituents, thank you in advance for your patience during these unprecedented times.
-Our prayer is that we will soon be back to work in our normal setting.
 Thank you again for your understanding.

 JoEllyn Storz, registrar